josedonizetti/ruby-duration/README.md

 Help Wanted!
 ============

-I don't use ruby neither ruby-duration on my daily basis.
-If you use ruby-duration and want to become the new owner, let me know.
+If you use ruby-duration and want to take over the project, let me know.

 Features
 --------